HadassaAvimor/network-analysis/README.md

 # network-analysis

-This project is a full-stack web application that visualizes graph data.
-The backend is implemented in Python using FastAPI, the database is SQL, and the frontend is implemented in React.
-The application allows users to load graph data from external APIs, visualize the data, and interact with it.
+This project is a web application that combines a Python server implemented with FastAPI, an SQL database, and external APIs.
+The frontend is implemented with React.
+The system is used as a tool for communication technicians to obtain network visualization and analysis.

 ## Getting Started
 To get started with the project, you will need to have Python, and React installed.
 You can then clone the repository and install the dependencies using the following commands: